SDB:CUPS and SANE Firewall settings

 ...

-notice that duplicated queues exist so that the
+that duplicated queues exist so that the malicious user

-If you wonder why this behaviour is the default, have in mind that CUPS is designed for use in an internal network where the usability and convenience benefits (no CUPS-specific configuration on the client hosts) outweigh the security risk in an external network where furthermore by default the firewall provides protection.
-See the above "print job phishing" thread which reads in particular:
+If you wonder why this behaviour is the default: It is because CUPS is designed for use in a trusted internal network where usability and convenience (no CUPS-specific configuration on client hosts - i.e. make printing "just work" versus above "Security: Make Things Not Just Work") is considered to outweigh the security risk in an external network where furthermore by default a firewall should provide protection.
+See the above "print job phishing" thread which contains the following explanation from the CUPS main author:

 To summarize: